General

 Back to the top

-Existing technicians (anyone) can download, view or print content from the latest edition of the participant manual at from the National Child Passenger Board's website.
-If you would prefer to buy a printed manual, individual copies will be available for $20 each from Safe Kids Worldwide.
+Existing technicians (anyone) can download, view or print content from the latest edition of the Technician Guide at from the National Child Passenger Board's website.
+If you would prefer to buy a printed Technician Guide, individual copies will be available for purchase from Safe Kids Worldwide.

 Back to the top